 45 years ago, a man named Martin Luther King stood in front of the Lincoln memorial and spoke to 250 000 people.
 His voice carried the words “I have a dream” across the National Mall.
-Today a part of that dream finally come true, as the first non-white president swears the oath on the opposite site of the National Mall with the Lincoln memorial in sight.
+Today a part of that dream finally come true, as the first African-American president swears the oath on the opposite site of the National Mall with the Lincoln memorial in sight.

 But this is not about politics.
 Two years ago I wrote about Photosynth, a technique that combines 2D photos into a 3D spatial mesh.
 Today CNN urges people to send in their photos of the event during the day, which will be processed in Photosynth and assembled at The Moment site.